I-am-Sakthivel/sciday2025/README.md

+# Physim
-# This project demonstrates fundamental and advanced physics concepts through visualizations, making learning more engaging and intuitive.
+This project demonstrates fundamental and advanced physics concepts through visualizations, making learning more engaging and intuitive.
 ## 🚀
 SciDay 2025 provides an interactive environment for exploring physics concepts using .
 Built with , this platform offers seamless simulations accessible both locally and online.
 ## 🔧